jacobandreas/writing/_posts/2012-12-9-city-of-images.md

 ---
-title: City of Afterimages
+title: City of Images
 layout: essay
 categories: [churchill]
 ---

-We've come to London, at a friend's urging, to watch the world's "7<span class='ord'>th</span> best" DJ (what kind of standards agency could possibly issue such a ranking?), but arrived early for a day of museum visits.
+We've come to London, at a friend's urging, to watch the world's "7<span class='ord'>th</span> best" DJ (what kind of standards authority could possibly issue such a ranking?), but have arrived early for a day of museum visits.
 The Klein and Moriyama photography exhibition at the Tate is breathtaking and exhausting[^1].
 It is already dark, but still hours before the show, when we step out into the cheerful corridor of pop-up Christmas shops along the Thames;
 it is decided to enjoy, in turn, the National Portrait Gallery and beer.
 The